pimhooghiemstra/plintpwa-vue-1/README.md

 ## Part 3
 In part3, we include Workbox to implement precaching, runtime caching and offline mode.
 Moreover, the user decides when a new service worker is activated by clicking a button that pops up when an update is available.

+This release is tagged v0.3, checkout the [release notes](https://github.com/pimhooghiemstra/plintpwa-vue-1/releases/tag/v0.3).
+The API has not changed in this release and still refers to v0.2.

 The corresponding blog post will be online soon.

 ## Part 2